Multi-scale clustering and source separation of InSight mission seismic data: Factorial Gaussian-mixture variational autoencoder (fVAE)

 \subsection{Inference model}

-The graphical model for the joint latent and data distribution (i.e., scattering covariance) described above necessitates marginalizing the Gaussian mixture and Categorical latent distributions to evaluate the likelihood of the parametric distribution $p_{\theta}(\B{u})$.
+Evaluating the likelihood of the parametric distribution $p_{\theta}(\B{u})$ requires marginalizing out the Gaussian mixture and the categorical latent variables from the joint distribution in \cref{eq:generative}.
 Unfortunately, this process is computationally infeasible due to the high-dimensionality of these distributions.
-To overcome this obstacle, we utilize amortized VI to approximate the latent posterior distribution $q(\B{y}, \B{z} \mid \B{u})$.
-This amortized approximation facilitates feasible VI by using the Evidence Lower Bound~\citep[ELBO;][]{kingma2013auto, blei2017variational} to approximate the model likelihood.
-To exploit the potential causal relationships between sources at different time-scales, unlike the generative model that involved decoupled decoders per time-scale, here we condition the latent posterior for each time-scale on the wavelet scattering covariance representations for all time-scales.
-To enable clustering of input data, we define the variational approximation to the latent posterior distribution using the following factorization,
+To overcome this obstacle, we utilize amortized VI to approximate the latent posterior distribution $q(\B{y}, \B{z} | \B{u})$.
+This approximation uses the Evidence Lower Bound (ELBO) \cite{KingmaEtAl_2014a, BleiEtAl_2017} to approximate the model likelihood conditioned on the latent posterior on the wavelet scattering spectra representations for all timescales.
+To enable multi-scale clustering of the input data, we employ the following factorization of the posterior distribution,

-In the above expression, the pyramidal scattering covariance representation is used to infer the per-scale cluster, which in turn determines the per-scale, per-cluster Gaussian latent distribution (associated component in the Gaussian mixture model).
-We use the following parameterizations to learn an amortized latent posterior model:
+In the above expression, the pyramidal scattering spectra representation is used to infer the per-scale cluster, which in turn determines the per-scale, per-cluster Gaussian latent distribution (associated component in the Gaussian mixture model).
+We use the following parameterizations to learn an amortized latent posterior model for each timescale $i = 0, \ldots, s-1$,